 During this pandemic we’ve spoken to thousands of business owners about everything under the sun and the last thing they tend to address is their own wellbeing.
 You are the keystone of your business and its greatest asset.
 Many business owners are struggling; stress, anxiety, burnouts, not to mention concerns with financial uncertainty and what the future holds.
 You are not alone.
 There are many resources and tools available:

-- Additionally, we recommend the Workplace Strategies for Mental Health site, specifically Strategies for Small Business Owners.
+- Additionally, we recommend the Workplace Strategies for Mental Health site.

 - You spend a lot of time helping others, but not yourself, so turn the table around and assess your wellbeing with the Burnout Response